nervosnetwork/ckb/README.md

 Support for different platforms are organized into [three tiers](docs/platform-support.md), each with a different set of guarantees.

 **Notice**: The ckb process will send stack trace to sentry on Rust panics.
-This is enabled by default before the mainnet luanch, which can be opted out by setting the option `dsn` to empty in the config file.
+This is enabled by default before the mainnet launch, which can be opted out by setting the option `dsn` to empty in the config file.